ShunyiZhao/SoftWareEandGroupProject/M5_Stack/README.md

 ![circle state](./images/image_3.png)

 ### Space Coordinate transformation
-The main works are in the file called [communication.pde](./communication/communication.pde) and [simpleMat.pde](./communication/simpleMat.pde)
+The main works of coordinate transformation are placed in the file called [communication.pde](./communication/communication.pde) and [simpleMat.pde](./communication/simpleMat.pde)

 We planned to use the posture angles to transform the accelerations to ground coordinate system.